Eddie Shore

-Edward William Shore (November 23, 1902 – March 16, 1985) was a Canadian professional ice hockey defenceman, principally for the Boston Bruins of the National Hockey League, and the longtime owner of the Springfield Indians of the American Hockey League, iconic for his toughness and defensive skill.
+Edward William Shore (November 25, 1902 – March 16, 1985) was a Canadian professional ice hockey defenceman, principally for the Boston Bruins of the National Hockey League, and the longtime owner of the Springfield Indians of the American Hockey League.
+Iconic for his aggressiveness, toughness and defensive skill, he was called both "Old Blood and Guts" and "the Edmonton Express."
 In 2017, Shore was named one of the '100 Greatest NHL Players' in history.

 Shore won the Hart Trophy as the NHL's most valuable player four times, the most of any defenceman; only Wayne Gretzky and Gordie Howe have won it more often.
 After the league began naming NHL All-Star teams at the end of Shore's fifth season, Shore was honoured as a First Team All-Star in seven of his last nine seasons, while being named a Second Team All-Star one of the other seasons; in the remaining season he missed over half the schedule due to injury.
 A bruiser known for his violence, Shore set a then-NHL record for 165 penalty minutes in his second season.

+Early life

+Shore was born to born to Katherine and John T. Shore in rural Saskatchewan and grew up in the small town of Cupar, which had only an outdoor rink for him to skate on.
+Shore had six siblings, and his family owned a ranch, which helped him develop a strong athletic foundation.
+As a youngster, Shore was not considered the most talented player even in his own household—his older brother Aubrey held that title.
+Eddie did not begin taking hockey seriously until his teenage years.
+After the First World War he attended an agricultural college in Manitoba.
+He originally did not make the school's hockey team; however, after taunting from his older brother, Shore started to take the game seriously once again, improving his skills and making the college team.